-Occupation: There is a higher percentage of people employed in managerial, professional and associate professional occupations than in the District as a whole (50.9% compared to 47.7%) and probably reflective of the relatively high house prices in Kibworth.
-Conversely the sales/process/elementary occupations are under represented (Kibworth 10.8% compared to District 21.3%).
+Occupation: There is a higher percentage of people employed in managerial, professional and associate professional occupations than in the District as a whole (50.9% compared to 47.7%) and probably reflective of the relatively high house prices in the Kibworths.
+Conversely the sales/process/elementary occupations are under represented (the Kibworths 10.8% compared to District 21.3%).
 The table below sets out the full range of occupation groupings.

-Emerging Findings:
+Emerging Findings